exercism/python/exercises/concept/ellens-alien-game/.docs/instructions.md

 Obviously, if the aliens can be hit by something, then they need to be able to detect when such a collision has occurred.
 However, collision detection algorithms can be tricky, and you do not yet know how to implement one.
 Ellen has said that she will do it later, but she would still like the method to appear in the class.
-It will need to take a variable of some kind (probably another object), but that's really all you know:
+It will need to take a variable of some kind (probably another object), but that's really all you know.
+You will need to make sure that putting in the `method` definition into the `class` doesn't cause any errors when called:

 ```python
 >>> alien.collision_detection(other_object)